Tesseract22/catlang/README.md

 # Catlang
 A language mainly to educate myself about compiler construction and optimization.
+For this purpose and in the spirit of recreational programming, I purposefully overcomplicate and oversimplify some parts of the compiler design, so as to make it easier for to explore:

+* Interning of types and other compile time objects,
+* And other more or less data-oriented approach
+* A linear platform-independent IR (intermediate representation), which is then translated to platform-dependent assembly,
+* With a linear register allocation alogrithms

 Catlang is statically typed, manual-memory-managed.

 Catlang's compiler is currently written in `Zig`, and aims to be self-hosted in the future.
 The compiler currrently is able to produce x86-64 GNU assembly.
+## Roadmap to v0.1.0

+### Backend
+- [ ] Remove dependency for libc
+- [ ] Compilation for X86-64 windows
+- [ ] Compilation for ARM64 linux/windows

+### Frontend
+- [ ] Enum
+- [ ] newtype

 ## Basic Syntax
 ```rust